koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_4_taylors-art-and-science-of-shoveling.md

-# Taylors „Art and Science of Shoveling“
+# Slide 4 of Lecture 4 contains information about Taylors „Art and Science of Shoveling“

 # The image 1 in slide 4 of lecture 4 contains a detailed chart titled "The Art and Science of Shoveling."
 It features a central line graph, illustrations of shovels, and annotations.